pontusva/hls-gloud-storage/README.md

-Convert mp3 to m3u8 and upload to gcp
+Convert mp3 to m3u8 and upload to gcs